 Grace Episcopal Church – Bremo Bluff, VA

 This window was created using our 1915 Henry Lang machinery.
-We glue chipped 1/4″ glass for the background first, always making at least three times as much as we need so we could select for the effect we wanted.
+We glue chipped 1/4″ glass for the background first, always making at least three times as much as we needed so we could select for the effect we wanted.
 Here we were searching for a natural frost look to contrast the border.
-By hand beveling various thicknesses of glass over rotating iron, stone, cork, and felt we were able to bring the beveled edges to life with many small facets.
-The opening for this window was an interior wall, so to bring our art piece to life we hung a chandelier behind it.
+By hand beveling various thicknesses of glass over the rotating iron, stone, cork, and felt, we were able to bring the beveled edges to life with many small facets.
+The opening for this window was an interior wall, so to get our art piece to life, we hung a chandelier behind it.
 The light from the many small bulbs reflecting off the bevels is stunning as one moves around the sanctuary.
-As one member called it, “Our Spiritual Window”.
+As one member called it, “Our Spiritual Window.”

 St. Thomas Aquinas Priory – Charlottesville, VA

-One of our most spectacular projects, a pair of Rose Windows custom designed and created for the new St. Thomas Aquinas Priory in Charlottesville, Virginia.
+One of our most spectacular projects is a pair of Rose Windows custom designed and created for the new St. Thomas Aquinas Priory in Charlottesville, Virginia.
 The Dominican Friars that live at the Priory will pray in the chapel where these windows live five times a day.
-Each individual symbol is placed to instruct the faithful, as well as inspire prayer, which hearkens back to the purpose of stained glass back in ancient times.
+Each symbol is placed to instruct the faithful and inspire prayer, which hearkens back to the purpose of stained glass in ancient times.
 Each individual painted piece was fired multiple times and painted using antique processes and techniques.
 The Dominicans are an old order, and new-style windows wouldn’t suit their new home.

 St. Thomas Aquinas Catholic Church – Charlottesville, VA

-We were given this Icon by the stained glass committee to reproduce for their new chapel.
+The stained glass committee gave us this Icon to reproduce for their new chapel.
 One does not change an icon.
-We created the highlights for this window by acid etching European flash glass that is blowed clean and dipped into a colored glass.
+We created the highlights for this window by acid etching European flash glass, blew clean, and dipped into a colored glass.
 The background was stippled onto a golden piece of glass to look like parchment.
-Glass jewels were used in the crown surrounded by small pieces of beveled glass for highlights.
-The faces and hands we delicately painted over a period of four firings in the kilns.
+Glass jewels were used in the crown, surrounded by small pieces of beveled glass for highlights.
+The faces and hands we delicately painted throughout four firings in the kilns.

 Unitarian Universalist Church of Arlington – Arlington, VA